 A school-wide approach to positive behaviour supports effectively promotes a safe, orderly and predictable environment for learning and teaching.
-It creates a positive school culture that students, staff and parents perceive as safe and caring.(Supporting Positive Behavior in Alberta Schools, p.
-2, 2008) At Brentwood School we have four behavioral expectations for staff and students which include:
+It creates a positive school culture that students, staff and parents perceive as safe and caring.

+At Brentwood School we have four behavioral expectations for staff and students which include:

-- Be safe:
+- Be safe;

 - Be kind;

 - Be respectful;

 - Be responsible.